 Test how War Thunder works with the dedicated GPU.
 If the low FPS remains, you can move on to the next fix.

 Fix 2 – Update your graphics driver

 The War Thunder low FPS issue is possibly caused by an outdated or a faulty graphics driver.
-To gain a smooth and optimal gaming experience, it’s suggested you update your graphics driver to the latest version.
+To gain a smooth and optimal gaming experience, you should update your graphics driver on a regular basis.

 Option 1 – Update the graphics driver manually

 Graphics card manufacturers keep updating drivers.
 To get them, you need to go to their websites such as AMD and NVIDIA, then find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.

 Once you’ve downloaded the correct drivers for your system, double-click on the downloaded file and follow the on-screen instructions to install the driver.